behave/behave/docs/behave.rst

 **format** -- text (multiple allowed)
    Specify a formatter.
 By default the 'pretty' formatter is used.
    Pass '--format help' to get a list of available formatters.
+**show_skipped** -- boolean
+   Don't print skipped steps (due to tags).
+**show_skipped** -- boolean
+   Print skipped steps.
+This is the default behaviour.
+This switch is used to override a configuration file setting.
 **show_snippets** -- boolean
    Don't print snippets for unimplemented steps.
 **snippets** -- boolean